MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **New Request:**

-    - New request created in case and task management and then it will moved to ARCO Approval from case and task management.
+    - New request created and initiated in case and task management, and then it will moved to ARCO Approval from case and task management.

-    - Initiated request is received from Case and task management for retirement waiting is waiting for.
+    - Initiated New request is received from Case and task management for Retirement.

       - *In The Action field is following to,*